mebeim/aoc/2021/README.md

 the cells in the grid.

-We can think about the grid as a directed graph with as much nodes as there are cells in the grid, connected between each others just like cells are connected to their neighboring cells.
+We can think about the grid as a directed graph with as much nodes as there are cells in the grid, connected between each other just like cells are connected to their neighboring cells.

 What about the edges?
 Moving from a given cell A to a neighboring cell B (thus entering B) costs us as much as the risk level of B: we can represent this an